If day trading has recently sparked your curiosity, you probably know that stock market news is an important part of your toolkit.

 Why Stock Market News Is Important

-We’ve already briefly mentioned it, but stock market news is important because it can cause volatility in stocks—exactly what you want to capture as a day trader.
+We’ve already briefly mentioned it, but stock market news is crucial because it can cause volatility in stocks—exactly what you want to capture as a day trader.
 Whether it’s expected news—such as earnings reports—or unexpected, you can potentially take advantage of that news.

 News like mergers, clinical trials, certain SEC filings, and earnings can all play a role in causing volatility.
 Additionally, stock news can affect an entire sector, such as retail, or competitors, such as Pepsi and Coca-Cola.